 Spring provides container-managed transactions that are similar to a Java Platform, Enterprise Edition application server.
 However, the Spring mechanism can use different implementations.
 WebSphere eXtreme Scale provides transaction manager integration which allows Spring to manage the ObjectGrid transaction life cycles.
-See the information about native transactions in the Programming Guide for details.
+For more information, see "Managing transactions with Spring" on page 381.